top of page

 Brow lamination, lash lifts, and hybrid brow tint are not recommended for clients who are pregnant, breastfeeding, or trying to become pregnant.

 Why?
-In the instance of an allergic reaction (which can develop at any time, no matter how often you've had these services done before) you must take certain medications that are potentially unsafe for a fetus or newborn.
+In the instance of an allergic reaction, you must take certain medications that are potentially unsafe for a fetus or newborn.
+An allergic reaction can develop at any time, no matter how often you've had these services done before.

-Also, there are ingredients in these products that can absorb into your bloodstream when they are applied to the skin, and, while very rare, they may potentially be unsafe for a fetus or newborn.
+Also, there are ingredients in these products that absorb into your bloodstream when they are applied to the skin, and, while very rare, they may potentially be unsafe for a fetus or newborn.
 And your hormones can also negatively affect the results.

 I recommend doing some research and speaking to your doctor about potential risks before getting these services done with other service providers.